Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 DeLonghi ECP3420 is a budget-friendly machine, so it makes sense that it’s not made with stainless steel.
 Instead, this coffee maker is made with durable ABS plastic.
 Overall, I was satisfied with the materials and the build.
 It feels sturdy.

-Even though it’s not entirely made of stainless steel, the build quality and materials are pretty solid.
+Even though it’s not entirely made of stainless steel, the build quality and materials are fine (more on that later).
 Plus, the coffee maker does have some stainless steel accents.
 These elevate the machine’s look and help it fit into any kitchen decor.

-However, I would prefer if the important parts such as the tamper and portafilter were stainless steel instead of plastic.
+However, I would prefer if important parts, such as the tamper and portafilter, were stainless steel instead of plastic.
 The plastic tamper, in particular, is a downside for me.
-I found plastic tampers don’t make a nice flat, puck of coffee grounds in the portafilter (this is less relevant for
+I found plastic tampers don’t make a nice flat, puck of coffee grounds in the portafilter.

 Espresso Performance and Quality

-I also liked that the portafilter is a 3-in-1 holder for single shot, double shots, or easy-serve coffee pods.
+I also liked that the portafilter is a 3-in-1 holder for single shots, double shots, or easy-serve coffee pods.

-This is a manual espresso machine, so it doesn’t stop pouring on its own.
+This espresso machine has manual brewing only, so you need to turn the knob to start and stop the pump.
 You’ll have to keep an eye on it and stop the brewing process on time.

 Ease of Use